 The majority of the indicator analysis, with the possible exception of FIES, will be done using Stata statistical analysis software.
 SAS, SPSS, and R software may also be used for data cleaning and management, as well as the FIES analysis.

-The ZOI Midline Survey Report analysis will follow the Guide to Feed the Future Statistics and the Feed the Future ZOI Midline Survey Report template.
+The ZOI Midline Survey Report analysis will follow the Guide to Feed the Future Statistics: 2021-2023 Midline and the Feed the Future ZOI Midline Survey Report template.

 4.7 Preparation of datasets for public use